 Blowing off steam on occasion is one thing.
 But students have lost athletic and academic scholarships because of controversial pictures, videos, and statuses they have posted on social media.
 Don’t risk it.
 Your future and college finances are too important to simply throw away.

-Only Post YouTube Videos That Showcase Your Skills & Talents
+Only Post YouTube and TikTok Videos That Showcase Your Skills & Talents

 Simple, clean, and potentially professional is the profile you want to showcase with any social media platforms.
 Think before you post anything on social media.
 If you wouldn’t say it to someone’s face or do it in public, you probably shouldn’t be bragging about it or posting it on social media either.